Anusha-san/Anusha-san/README.md

 - 👯 I’m looking to collaborate on blockchain projects
 - 📫 How to reach me: anusha6620152gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: im also a pretty well artists 🎨
+- ⚡ Fun fact: im also a pretty well artist 🎨

 #My stats